RoboticsengrRiyu/ruizu21/README.md

 - 🌱 I’m currently learning foreign languages
 - 💞️ I’m looking to collaborate with everyone
 - 📫 How to reach me my e-mail
-- 🇺🇸 I'm currently located in New Jersey
+- 🇺🇸 I'm currently located in Manila Philippines

-<!🏡 I'm originaly from Philippines
+<!🏡 I'm originaly from New Jersey, USA

 ruizu21/ruizu21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.